mominaatifdar/Practice/README.md

 # Practice
-this is made for practice purposes.
-It will serve no other purpose.
+this is made for practice purpose only and will serve no other purpose.